|Duration||2 Years (Year 1: Semesters 1, 2 and 3; Year 2: Semesters 1 and 2)|

 - Critically evaluate original research sources and their contribution to the evidence-based practice of clinical measurement physiology.

-The MSc Clinical Physiology programme is situated in the long-established Department of Physiology with strong links to the internationally recognised School of Medicine, in the College of Medicine and Health.
+The MSc Clinical Measurement Physiology programme is delivered by our long-established Department of Physiology with strong links to the internationally recognised School of Medicine, in the College of Medicine and Health.

 The MSc is a two-year full-time programme, comprising compulsory modules to the value of 70 credits in Year 1 and 50 credits in Year 2: 120 credits in total.